Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Introduction

+The main contributions of this paper are the following: \begin{enumerate} \item Establishing that NE is capacity-achieving for multi-receiver broadcast Z channels \item Introducing permutation encoding for input-symmetric DBCs and proving its optimality \item Proving the optimality of the NE scheme for discrete multiplication DBCs. \end{enumerate}

+This paper begins its investigation by extending ideas from Witsenhausen and Wyner \cite{Witsenhausen1975} to study a conditional entropy bound for the channel output of a discrete DBC.
+This conditional entropy bound leads to a representation of the capacity region of discrete DBCs.
+As an application, explicit parametric expressions for the capacity regions are derived for two-receiver binary-symmetric BCs and two-receiver broadcast Z channels.
+For broadcast Z channels, this simplified expression of the conditional entropy bound demonstrates that the NE scheme identified as optimal for two-receiver broadcast Z channels in \cite{BZC} is also optimal for more than two receivers.

+This paper then defines what it means for a degraded broadcast channel to be input-symmetric (IS) (first introduced in \cite{Witsenhausen1975} for point-to-point channels) and provides an independent-encoding scheme, referred to as permutation encoding, which achieves the capacity region of all IS-DBCs.
+The group-operation DBC, which includes the discrete additive DBC \cite{Benzel1979} as a special case, is a class of input-symmetric DBCs for which each channel output is a group operation\footnote{A group operation is an operation which satisfies the group axioms (Closure, Associativity, Identity element, Inverse element) on a pre-defined set.
+The group operation and the set together forms a group.} of the channel input and the channel noise.
+For group-operation DBCs, permutation encoding is equivalent to NE, establishing the optimality of NE for group-operation DBCs.

-The discrete multiplicative DBC is a discrete DBC whose channel outputs are discrete multiplications (multiplications in a finite field) of the channel input and noise.
-This paper studies the conditional entropy bound for the discrete multiplicative DBC, and proves that the NE scheme achieves the boundary of the capacity region for discrete multiplicative DBCs.
+The discrete multiplication DBC is a discrete DBC for which each channel output is a discrete multiplication\footnote{The definition of the discrete multiplication is given in Section \ref{sec:multiplication}.
+We refer to this operation as discrete multiplication because it is a generalization of multiplication as defined in a field.} of the channel input and the channel noise.
+This paper concludes its investigations by applying the conditional entropy bound to discrete multiplication DBCs and proving that NE achieves the boundary of the capacity region in this case.